-The heart muscle, cardiac muscle, or myocardium provides the pumping power of the heart and is unlike smooth and skeletal muscle tissue.
+The heart muscle provides the pumping power of the heart and is unlike smooth and skeletal muscle tissue.
+Heart muscle tissue is also referred to as cardiac muscle or myocardium.
 The myocardium lies between the outer sac that covers the heart (epicardium) and the inner membrane (endocardium).
-Heart muscle also contains pacemaker cells that take over the role of neurons and initiate and transmit action potentials.
+Heart muscle also contains pacemaker cells that take over the role of neurons and initiate and transmit the action potentials that cause heartbeats.

-All myocardium cells have large quantities of mitochondria to ensure a consistent energy supply.
+All myocardium cells have large quantities of mitochondria to ensure consistent energy supply.
 Unlike other types of muscle, if the heart stops even for a very short period the results can be fatal.
-Heart muscle contractions occur in wave-like motions that propel blood in the right direction, from the top of the atria to the bottom, and throughout the ventricle to ensure enough blood is pushed into the aorta and pulmonary artery.
+Heart muscle contractions occur in wave-like motions that propel blood in the right direction, from the top of the atria to the bottom, and through the ventricles to ensure enough blood is pushed into the aorta and pulmonary artery.

 To ensure a supply of nutrients and oxygen, the myocardium is fed by coronary arteries.
 Deoxygenated blood and waste products are transported from the heart muscle via numerous coronary veins.
 These veins channel blood into the right atrium where it can join the pulmonary circulation.
 There are twice as many coronary veins as there are arteries – this is because veins also act as a reservoir system that can adjust blood flow into the heart.
 A ready supply of blood must always be available to fill the right and left atria.